tshauck/brrrr/README.md

 # brrrr <a href='https://github.com/tshauck/brrrr'><img src='brrrr/docs/brrrr-logo.png' align="right" height="150" /></a>

-> brrrr is a CLI to facilitate common informatics tasks, and brrrr-lib is the
+> brrrr is a command-line tool to facilitate common informatics tasks, and brrrr-lib is the
 > abstracted code in a cargo installable package.

 * [brrrr](#brrrr)